SnovaxZ/MaschineMK2_linux/doc/docs.md

 # How to do things and notes on the project

 How to do things:
-- Read at the code.
+- Look at the code.
 - Read the original maschine.rs code.
 - Read the documentation for the crates used.
-- Read the documentation for thae crates used in the crates.
+- Read the documentation for the crates used in the crates.
 - (Optional) Read the rust book.
 - Write code and see what happens.